apiaxle/website/api.md

 ## List all KEYRINGs.
 (GET)
 ### Supported query params

 * from: Integer for the index of the first keyring you want to see.
 Starts at zero.
-* to: Integer for the index of the last keyring you want to see.
+* to: (default: 10) Integer for the index of the last keyring you want to see.
 Starts at zero.
-* resolve: if set to `true` then the details concerning the listed keyrings  will also be printed.
+* resolve: If set to `true` then the details concerning the listed keyrings will also be printed.
 Be aware that this will come with a minor performace hit.

 ### Returns